The Descendant (DSC) in Astrology

 Why the Descendant Matters for Pattern Work

-In deeper chart work, the Descendant often explains why a particular type keeps showing up despite genuinely different attempts to choose differently, why certain relationship dynamics repeat their shape even across people who otherwise have little in common, and why a partner’s most frustrating quality sometimes turns out to be the quality most worth examining in oneself.
+In deeper chart work, the Descendant often explains why a particular type of partner or collaborator keeps showing up despite genuinely different attempts to choose differently, why certain relationship or partnership dynamics repeat their shape even across people who otherwise have little in common, and why someone’s most frustrating quality sometimes turns out to be the quality most worth examining in oneself.

 Frequently Asked Questions About the Descendant in Astrology